manju1201/fovusAWSTask/README.md

 1. Build the site with npm run build.
 2. Upload the contents of the build folder to the Netifly website.
-3. Updated the CORS policy in S3 bucket accordingly.
+3. Updated the CORS policy in the S3 bucket accordingly.
-4. The site can be accessed at: [Webiste Link](https://fovusassessment.netlify.app/)
+4. The site can be accessed at: [Website Link](https://fovusassessment.netlify.app/)

 ## AWS Configuration